Avaiga/taipy-doc/docs/manuals/core/scheduling/index.md

 ## Start/Stop the scheduler

-For the scheduler to run the scheduled methods, first you need to start the scheduler using the `start()` method.
+To make the scheduler execute the scheduled methods, you must first start the scheduler by using the `start()` method.

 ```python
 import taipy as tp